Why is Needs Analysis Important?

-Sometimes organizations reduce leadership to training.
-But skills training is in most cases not the solution.
+Sometimes, organizations reduce leadership to training.
+But skills training is, in most cases, not the solution.
 Moreover, focusing on skills training might be counterproductive.
-Training leaders for skills that are not supported by the culture, the senior leadership or the systems in place is pointless.
+Training leaders for skills not supported by the culture, the senior leadership or the systems in place is pointless.

 And it’s a missed opportunity.
 Leadership development is always a matter of cultural change.
 The impact of leadership development on culture cannot be underestimated.

 In the needs analysis, questions are asked like: